dimagoldin/react-redux-typescript-minesweeper/README.md

 # Overview
 This project showcases building a minesweeper game written in ```typescript``` using ```react``` and ```react-redux``` with hooks and custom contexts.
+Code is mostly written using functional components.
+Board is not rerendered on every click, only the cell that was clicked on! (was achived using ```redux useSelector```)

 ![minesweeper](./media/minesweeper-demo.gif)